mikeslattery/dotfiles/README.md

 * `.zshrc` also serves as a `.bashrc`
 * `init.vim` also serves as a `.vimrc`
 * Powerline fonts across alacritty, tmux, neovim
-* Mouseless usage as a goal, with vi bindings when possible
+* Mouseless usage as a goal, with vi keybindings when possible
 * Similar keybindings for tmux, i3, neovim
 * Global git pre-commit hook to run editorconfig checker
 * Integration between Jetbrains IDEs and NeoVim